The castle of Gímes (Hrad Gýmeš) used to be the famous stronghold of the Hungarian Forgách family. Enjoy the video:

-It was rebuilt but the Ottomans set it on fire in 1663 but were not able to take it.
+Gímes castle was rebuilt but the Ottomans set it on fire in 1663 but they were not able to take it.
 The Habsburgs didn’t have the castle exploded in 1701 because of the loyalty of the Forgách family.
 This is why it has remained so “intact”… Moreover, the castle was renovated and rebuilt in 1712 as well as in 1755.
 The castle was abandoned only after 1848.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Below, you can find my books in various editions (color/black-and-white, paperback, hardcover, ebook, ) Thank you very much.

 My work can also be followed and supported on Patreon: